jeffpar/lonedissent/_pages/cases/terms/index.md

 would have ended the day before.
 That certainly seems to be the modern practice, at any rate (see the [McConnell](#terms-of-convenience) case below).

-And yet, here we see there was a Special Term in July 1942, which included arguments on July 29-30 and a decision on July 31.
+However, in 1942, a special term was created in July, which included arguments on July 29-30 and a decision on July 31.
+Similar special terms were created in 1953, 1958, and 1972.

-It seems likely that there was a change in Supreme Court rules at some point that would account for when there would be (or would no longer be) special terms, but as yet, we've not identified anything.
+It seems likely that sometime after 1972, there was a change in Supreme Court procedures, resulting in the elimination of special terms, but as yet, we've not identified the change.

 ### JULY SPECIAL TERM, 1942